Table of contents

 Easier said than done?

 Sure, planning the employee rota two or three weeks in advance may sound like a daunting task.
-However, having a system in place to let employees enter their shift preferences in advance and view the planned and up-to-date schedules a few week ahead helps reduce the overall stress and tension associated with last-minute schedule postings.
+However, having a mobile app to let employees enter their shift preferences in advance and view the planned and up-to-date schedules a few weeks ahead helps reduce the overall stress and tension associated with last-minute schedule postings.

 It’s all about creating routines and improving the way you work.
 Like any good boy scout will tell you spending time on preparation now will save you time later and let you get into a groove where shifts are prepared way in advance.
 That way, even if changes come, and they will come, you’ll be ready for them.